 Following good practice also ensures you are well above the minimum standards for off-paddock facilities that were introduced into the Dairy Cattle Code of Welfare in October 2019.

 A different set of management skills is needed when managing cows inside.
 The varied housing types and the differing lengths of time cows stay inside means management priorities vary from farm to farm and month to month.

-The Welfare code requires additional comfort measures if dairy cows are kept in facilities for more that 16 hours a day for more than 3 consecutive days.
+The Welfare code requires additional comfort measures if dairy cows are kept in facilities for more than 16 hours a day for more than 3 consecutive days.
 In practice, this includes housing over winter, cows housed for lactating period (usually with robotic milking facilities), and hybrid systems that are driven by wet conditions.
 Ensuring your facility provides a comfortable environment for your herd allows you the flexibility to use it above the minimum standards, regardless of how long you use it for.

 Dairy cow housing guide

 Dairy cow housing is a good practice guide for dairy housing in New Zealand

 It is designed for farmers who are planning to build a housed cow facility, or who already have one and would like more information on how to achieve good practice.